Munkybooty/Munkybooty/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Google Cloud Migration, Reading Tracker, Discord Bot, Dash
 - 🌱 I’m currently learning ...
-Springboot, C++, Swift, Api Calls, Discord.js
+SpringBoot, C++, Swift, Api Calls, Discord.js
 - 👯 I’m looking to collaborate on ...
 A working Speedrun timer for MacOS
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
+The Geometry of the Universe, Chaos and Dynamical Systems, My favorite games,
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... find ways to reach while remaining anon
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 -->